 Before you consolidate, consider the following pros and cons:

 - Lower monthly payments

-- Possible access to alternative repayment plans you would not have had before
+- Possible access to repayment plans you would not have had before

-- Switch from a variable interest rate to a fixed rate
+- In some cases, you may switch from a variable interest rate to a fixed interest rate

 - Flexible repayment options

 - Make payments for longer causing you to pay more interest over the life of the loan

 - Possible loss of certain federal student loan benefits

 - If serving on active duty, you may no longer be eligible for some military benefits